YoungjunNa/CV_YoungjunNa/README.md

 - **Na, Y.**, K. W. Lee, K. H. Hong, J. S. Rim, M. H. Kim, K. H. Kim, and S. R. Lee.
 2013.
 Evaluations of Nutrient Compositions and In Situ Ruminal Disappearance Rates of Roughage Sources Commonly Used in Korea.
 Journal of The Korean Society of Grassland and Forage Science 33(4): 269–74.

 ### Co-author
+- Jeong W., S. Lee, **Y. Na**, and Y. Choi.
+Effect of Milk Replacer Feeding Level and Concentration on Feed Utilization, Growth Performance, and Blood Parameters of Hanwoo Calves.
+Animals.
+- Nam K., N. Choi, **Y. Na**, and Y. Choi.
+Effect of the Temperature–Humidity Index on the Productivity of Dairy Cows and the Correlation between the Temperature–Humidity Index and Rumen Temperature Using a Rumen Sensor.
+Animals.
 - Lee T., **Y. Na**, B. Kim, S. Lee, and Y. Choi.
 Identification of Individual Hanwoo Cattle by Muzzle Pattern Images through Deep Learning.
 2023.
 Animals 13(18): 2856.
 - Choi Y., S. Park, S. Lee, and **Y. Na**.
 Monitoring of Temperature on the Compost Pile in the Mechanical Composting Facility using Electric Sensors and Modeling Compost Maturity.
 2023.
 Annals of Animal Resources Sciences 34(1): 16-25.
 - Kwon H., H. Ha, H. Kang, **Y. Na**, S. Lee, and Y. Choi.
 Effects of foot-and-mouth disease vaccination on behavior and productivity in Korean native growing cattle.
 2022.
 Journal of Animal Environmental Science 23(3): 109-116.